DaisyXten/vs-code/life_experience/sleep.md

 # Sleep

 1. Stay in warm place.
 You can not sleep maybe because air is too cold
+2. The place can not be too hot especially watch out heating, it may eat the air.
+So better sleep in place with flowing air and not so hot too.
 2. Wear headmuffins.
 You have too sensitive hearing, just wear a headmuffin.
 3. You may just be hungry.
 If above two does not work, consider this and eat rice or noodles with meat and fish
 4. After food, do mediation.